Was Hitler Elected? Did Hitler Come to Power in a Democratic Society?

 Context 5, Part 4: Was Adolf Hitler Elected?.
 The real story of how Hitler came to power.

-As for the center left party, well, it does make one wish someone had listened to Keynes:
+As for the more centered parties on the right and left who better represent the spirit of the modern West, well, it does make one wish someone had listened to Keynes:

 “Lenin is said to have declared that the best way to destroy the Capitalist System was to debauch the currency.
 By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens.
 By this method they not only confiscate, but they confiscate arbitrarily; and, while the process impoverishes many, it actually enriches some….
 Lenin was certainly right.
 There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.”… “In Germany the total expenditure of the Empire, the Federal States, and the Communes in 1919–20 is estimated at 25 milliards of marks, of which not above 10 milliards are covered by previously existing taxation.
 This is without allowing anything for the payment of the indemnity.
 In Russia, Poland, Hungary, or Austria such a thing as a budget cannot be seriously considered to exist at all.”… “Thus the menace of inflationism described above is not merely a product of the war, of which peace begins the cure.
 It is a continuing phenomenon of which the end is not yet in sight.”… “But who can say how much is endurable, or in what direction men will seek at last to escape from their misfortunes?” – John Maynard Keynes on The Economic Consequences of “The Peace” following WWI and what affect it might have on Germany.